open-wc/open-wc/packages/rollup-plugin-html/README.md

 - Generate one or more HTML pages from a rollup build
 - Inject rollup bundle into an HTML page
 - Optionally use HTML as rollup input, bundling any module scripts inside
+- Optionally use multiple html files (via a glob) or html strings as input
 - Minify HTML and inline JS and CSS
 - Suitable for single page and multi-page apps